kishankumar8/DSA-Leetcode-question/README.md

 upload all  the solved questions of leetcode.

-# Easy and Logic based question.
+# Easy and Logic based questi
  two sum (using array traversing and has